TimotheeHabra/coman_robotran/workR/Simulink/README.md

 	* __controller_loop.c__ is the main loop of the controller.
 Add as many functions as needed in this loop.
 You can also add new C files in the _controller_files_ folder.
 The _controller_loop_ function must be called in your real robot main loop.
 	* If you do not need a controller, leave this folder (controller_files) as it was initially configured.
 	* This folder is used to design a controller which is totally independent from the simulation environment.
 Consequently, do not add information which is not available on the real robot if you want to use the same files you developped in the _controller_files_ folder for the real robot.

+* Configure the files located in the __interface_controller__ folder.
+You can add new files according to your need.
+	* __controller_interface.h__ is the main header for this interface.
+	* __controller_interface.c__ is the file used to handle the initialization, the loop calls and the shutdown of the controller.
+	* __controller_inputs.c__ is used to set the inputs of the controller.
+This file can be used to simulate the sensors available on the real robot.
+	* __controller_outputs.c__ is used to extract the outputs of the controller, modifying the simulation environment according to these outputs.
+For instance, it can transform the outputs of the controller into voltages feeding different motors implemented in the simulation environment.
+	* _controller_inputs.c_ and _controller_outputs.c_ are the two files responsible for making a clear interface between the controller and its environment (included the robot to control).
+Consequently, these two files must be re-written if you transfer the controller designed in simulation to a real robot (to adapt these interface files).

 ### Compiling the code ###